-GT7 looks set to reverse a large part of this.
+GT7 reverses a large part of this.
 Kazunori Yamauchi, introducing the first reveal video, specifically noted the new campaign mode, and a redesigned Trial Mountain was the centerpiece.
-This should bring back the feel of Gran Turismo of old – with past, present, and future all rolled into one.
+This brings back the feel of Gran Turismo of old – with past, present, and future all rolled into one.

-One interesting note is that GT7 will be the first “cross-gen” Gran Turismo, with both PlayStation 4 and PlayStation 5 versions launching.
+One interesting note is that GT7 is the first “cross-gen” Gran Turismo, with both PlayStation 4 and PlayStation 5 versions launching.

-Gran Turismo 7 is now officially confirmed to launch on PS4 and PS5 on March 4, 2022.
+Gran Turismo 7 officially launched on PS4 and PS5 on March 4, 2022.

 It had long been rumored that GT7 would be a launch title for the PlayStation 5, and the fact the game was one of the first revealed for the platform helped feed that rumor.
 Later advertising placed the title in 2021, initially in the first half of the year but leaning out to a general 2021 launch later on.